My Chicago Sun-Times Letter on Fr. Pfleger’s Support

 Blue cloud raining on the letters R-A-I-N-N which are sinking into a puddle

-Bradford William Davis of Insider did an excellent exposé of Rape Assault Incest National Network (RAINN)'s toxic workplace culture: "Insiders say RAINN, the nation's foremost organization for victims of sexual assault, is in crisis over allegations of racism and sexism: 22 current and former staffers say the organization favored by Hollywood and corporate America is in crisis.
-'How can RAINN be helping survivors externally, when they're traumatizing … Continue reading Finally!
+UPDATE: for my latest on RAINN, see my April 23, 2022 post "April Showers Rain on RAINN's Reign" Bradford William Davis of Insider did an excellent exposรฉ of Rape Assault Incest National Network (RAINN)'s toxic workplace culture: "Insiders say RAINN, the nation's foremost organization for victims of sexual assault, is in crisis over allegations of racism and sexism: 22 current and former staffers say the … Continue reading Finally!
 Rain on RAINN’s Reign

 Restoring a Lyric for Generations